 This wilderness is located in the towns of Fine and Clifton in St. Lawrence County, the town of Webb in Herkimer County and the town of Long Lake in Hamilton County.
-It is bounded on the north by Cranberry Lake, a portion of the Oswegatchie River, the road leading to inlet and private lands; on the east by the Colton town line and private lands in the vicinity of Gull Lake, a road leading to Gull Lake and the Remsen to Lake Placid railroad; on the south by Stillwater Reservoir; on the southwest by the Wilderness Lakes Primitive Area and on the west by private lands and lands classified as wild forest in the former Schuler Tract.
+It is bounded on the north by Cranberry Lake, a portion of the Oswegatchie River, the road leading to lnlet and private lands; on the east by the Colton town line and private lands in the vicinity of Gull Lake, a road leading to Gull Lake and the Remsen to Lake Placid railroad; on the south by Stillwater Reservoir; on the southwest by the Pepperbox Wilderness Area and on the west by private lands and the Aldrich Pond Wild Forest.
 In the vicinity of Young's Road the wild forest and wilderness boundary is the Streeter Lake snowmobile trail.
 Land south and east of this boundary will be classified wilderness upon acquisition of inholdings.